-Theres also a Sea Lion Show" it's always great fun for the audience and the Sea Lions!
-There's also Reptile World; Creepy Crawlies; Seaquarium and a Twilight Cave to enjoy before moving off to see one of the largest Now time to let off steam in the amusement area that is packed with all kinds of family friendly rides and attractions, including Cubs Kingdom which is especially designed for the tots.
-(All charged extra).
+There's also a Sea Lion Show: it's always great fun for the audience and the Sea Lions!
+There's also Reptile World; Creepy Crawlies; Seaquarium and a Twilight Cave to enjoy.

 Not far away is the African Village that comes complete with thatched village huts and lots of sheep and goats to pet and feed.
-You'll also find Meerkat Mayhem and
+You'll also find Meerkat Mayhem here!

 In Explorers Cafe: Salads, Jacket Potatoes (generally weekends), Pasta, Fresh fruit and fruit pots.

 Soft toys, Ornaments, Stationery items, Pictures and Guide books available.